SAN FRANCISCO -- With each playoff hit that he lashes, Pablo Sandoval is distancing himself from a forgettable regular season.

 Sandoval's first-inning double off the center-field wall Sunday moved Marco Scutaro around to third base.
 Scutaro would score moments later on Posey's grounder to give the Giants the early lead.

-Sandoval grounded an RBI single through the right side during a four-run rally in
+Sandoval grounded an RBI single through the right side during a four-run rally in the second that made it 5-0.

 What a switch from a regular season in which Sandoval's stats disappointed across the board.
 He hit .283, a drop from .315 in 2011.
 His 12 homers were his lowest output since he broke into the major leagues full-time in 2009, and his 63 RBIs tied his career-low.